Baby and Kids

 Pok Pok is newer to us and has been such a huge hit with my girls the last few months, and was designed for kids ages 2-7.
 It’s Montessori-inspired and low-stimulation, so it’s really simple and calm.
 The games are open-ended – my kids love building cities.
 It’s the one game I feel really good about them playing for longer periods of time.
 I’m partnering with Pok Pok in the coming months (on IG) and if you use my link, you’ll get 50% off Pok Pok’s annual subscription!
 I can’t say enough good things about this app.
 You can try the app free for 7 days and cancel if your child doesn’t love it, but I can’t imagine that happening.

-This app is a must-have, and is my pick for the best app for young kids.
-My older daughter has loved this app since those hospital days before her second birthday, and has so much fun playing it years later.
-She’s always called in birdie game since the little pink bird is her favorite character.
+Sago Mini World is a must-have, and is my pick for the best app for young kids.
+This amazing app was the first thing that made my toddler smile when she was sick in the hospital, and at almost seven years old, she still loves it.
 Sago Mini World has over 35 fun mini games (or worlds) – so there’s something for everyone, and you can truly get lost in it, which, when you’re stuck inside or on a long trip, is key.
 Play with babies, travel to outer space, work at an an ice cream shop, or go camping. go to the zoo, the city, camping, and race cars.
 The game teaches your child through open-ended play, promotes fine motor skills, and allows each child to play in their own way.
 It’s a game, but it’s also a world, and both my girls have so much fun with it and even enjoy playing it together.
 I would recommend this app for ages 2-6.
+It’s our favorite of the fun and interactive apps for little kids.

 Peekaboo Barn and Peekaboo Wild